smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ### Detailed Orders

-👉 Implement `detailed_orders` to get the customer contact name and the employee firstname of all the orders made.
+👉 Implement `detailed_orders` to get the customer contact name and the employee first name of all the orders made.

-### Spent per Customer
+### Spend per Customer

 👉 Implement `spent_per_customer` to get the total amount spent per customer - in ascending order. 👌

-### Who sell the most?
+### Who sells the most?

 Implement `best_employee method` to determine who's the best employee!
-By "best employee", we mean the one who sell the most. 👑<br>
+By "best employee", we mean the one who sells the most. 👑<br>
 We expect the function to return a value like: `[('FirstName', 'LastName', 6000 (the sum of all purchase))]`

 ### Who doesn't buy anything?
 Implement `orders_per_customer` to get the amount of Orders made by each Customer.
-As you can guess with the title, you should also display customer(s) with no order?
+As you can guess with the title, you should also display customers with no order?

 **Hint**: LEFT JOIN could be useful.
-And in this case, the driving table is important...
+And in this case, the table order is important...